 In 1996 the Almighty united me with a God-fearing girl, named Rachna.
 Well before my mother left the world the Lord had brought me another loving caretaker.
 In 1997 He blessed us with a flat.
 In response to Mom and wife’s prayers, God gifted me with a car.
 Now I could go to the office even when it rains.
 (God gave me the wisdom and the courage to drive a car, without training.)

 My mom left to be with God in 2005, but she had cried, begged for my life, and cared for me until her last breath.
-She left this earth believing that “although her son is crippled, he could manage things independently, and that God had blessed him with a respectable position
+She left this earth believing that “although her son is crippled, he could manage things independently, and that God had blessed him with a respectable position in society."

 The people at my work respected and acknowledged my devoted services.
 My firm commitment to my Organization had obscured my disability and provided an opportunity to serve as Branch Manager.
 I am always loyal to the Almighty who loved me and placed me in this respectable position.